Robust Failure Diagnosis of Microservice System through Multimodal Data: Introduction

 Microservices architecture is becoming increasingly popular for its reliability and scalability~\cite{guo2020gmta}.
 Typically, it is a large-scale distributed system with dozens to thousands of service instances running on various environments (\eg physical machines, VMs, or containers)~\cite{zhou2018fault}.
 Due to the complex and dynamic nature of microservice systems, the failure of one service instance can propagate to other service instances, resulting in user dissatisfaction and financial losses for the service provider.
 For example, Amazon Web Service (AWS) suffered a failure in December 2021 that impacted the whole networking system and took nearly seven hours to diagnose and mitigate~\cite{aws2021summary}.
 Therefore, it is crucial to timely and accurately diagnose failures in microservice systems.

 To effectively diagnose failures, microservice system operators typically collect three types of monitoring data: traces, logs, and metrics.
 Traces are tree-structured data that record the detailed invocation flow of user requests.
-Logs are semi-structured text that record hardware and software events of a service instance, including business events, state changes, hardware errors, \etc. Metrics are used to monitor service status and include system metrics (\eg CPU utilization, memory utilization) and user-perceived metrics (\eg average response time, error rate).
-Metrics are usually collected at a fixed interval (\eg once per minute) and thus form time series data.
-From now on, we use the term \textit{modality} to describe a particular data type. \figref{fig:intro} shows an example of a microservice system and the three modalities.
+Logs are semi-structured text that records hardware and software events of a service instance, including business events, state changes, hardware errors, \etc. Metrics are time series indicating service status, including system metrics (\eg CPU utilization, memory utilization) and user-perceived metrics (\eg average response time, error rate).
+From now on, we use the term \textit{modality} to describe a particular data type. \figref{fig:intro} shows an example of the three modalities of a microservice system.

 Automatic failure diagnosis of microservice systems has been a topic of great interest over the years, particularly when identifying the root cause instance and determining the failure type.
 Most approaches rely on \textit{single-modal} data, such as traces~\cite{li2021tracerca, jin2021microhecl, yu2021microrank, guo2020gmta}, logs~\cite{lin2016logcluster, yuan2019cloud19, zhang2021onion, du2017deeplog}, or metrics~\cite{lin2018microscope, ma2020ms-rank, ma2020automap, pan2021dycause}, to capture failure patterns.
 However, relying solely on single-modal data for diagnosing failures is not effective enough for two reasons.
 First, a failure can impact multiple aspects of a service instance, causing more than one modality to exhibit abnormal patterns.
 Using just one data source cannot fully capture these patterns and accurately distinguish between different types of failures.
 Second, some types of failures may not be reflected in certain modalities, making it difficult for methods relying on that modality to identify these failures.